augmentedlogic/pbkdf2-tool-java/README.md

 # pbkdf2-tool-java

-Simpler handling of generating and verifying PBKDF2 hashes
+configurable tool to generate and verify PBKDF2 hashes